As of 09/25/2020

 - Kol Israel Haverim, to provide partial scholarships for 15 low-income residents facing financial hardships due to challenges related to the pandemic

-- Latet Israel, a matching grant with Seed the Dream Foundation, to help the most impoverished and isolated elderly, including thousands of Holocaust survivors
+- Latet Israel, a matching grant with Seed the Dream Foundation, to help the most impoverished and isolated elderly, including thousands of Holocaust survivors.
+This includes an additional matching grant to provide for food needs during the High Holidays

-- Leket Israel, the National Food Bank, to purchase nutritionally balanced meals for high-risk individuals
+- Leket Israel, the National Food Bank, to purchase nutritionally balanced meals for high-risk individuals, with an additional matching grant with Seed the Dream Foundation to provide for food needs during the High Holidays

 - Orr Shalom, to cover Passover expenses for the most vulnerable at-risk children who have been removed from their homes due to abuse and neglect